ClementPeter/See_9ja_Mobile/README.md

 > Utils : router, snackbar message : Contains codebase for routing used through our App and showing snack bar

+> Widgets : button,category, nearby,popular places, social cards star rating, search textfield, snackbar message : Contains codebase for routing used through our App and showing snack bar

+> constant : contains color styles

+> theme : contains custom App theme setting styles

-> assets : contains imaages and custom font that were used in the app
+> assets : contains images and custom font that were used in the app

 ## ✨ Features in the App